-The redevelopment of Building H’s Basement floor at Monash University Caulfield Campus comprised of multiple interconnecting spaces.
-A new fully equipped Next Gen lecture theatre, 2 meeting rooms with dedicated entry lobby and operable wall for private functions, flexible café space that can be transformed from dining during the day to event mode in the evening and an external terrace amphitheatre that links and activates the Northern end of Queens Avenue.
+The redevelopment of Building H’s basement floor at the Caulfield Campus comprised multiple interconnecting spaces.
+A new fully equipped Next Gen lecture theatre, two meeting rooms with dedicated entry lobby and operable wall for private functions, flexible café space that can be transformed from dining during the day to event mode in the evening and an external terrace amphitheatre that links and activates the northern end of Queens Avenue.

 Gross Floor Area: